-Overview: This sophisticated backyard lounge is one of three outdoor rooms in designer Scott Shrader's own backyard, where he "divided the small backyard space into three separate zones, which are all used to entertain."
+Overview: This sophisticated backyard lounge is one of three outdoor rooms in designer Scott Shrader's own backyard.
+Where he "divided the small backyard space into three separate zones, which are all used to entertain."
 Above is a shot of the lounge, where people hang out before or after dinner.
 A Ficus nitida hedge forms the walls of each outdoor room.
 Scott says, "rather than using block or stucco or fencing, I like to use green walls because they help your eye recede into nature, versus looking at something that stops the eye at the property line."
-A White Fragrant Himalayan Champaca spreads like an umbrella over the corner of the banquette, and vintage stone pots are filled with echeveria, stonecrop, and a dwarf olive.
+A White Fragrant Himalayan Champaca spreads like an umbrella over the corner of the banquette.
+Vintage stone pots are filled with echeveria, stonecrop, and a dwarf olive.

-Scott loves using containers (he has an affinity for old concrete or stone orchid pots) in his designs because they allow for constant experimentation.
-He puts small trees like Japanese maples and dwarf olives in them, and when he has a party, "rather than cutting flowers, I'll bring them inside."
-As long as you're matching your plant choices with your growing conditions, you can achieve just about anything with your containers.
+Scott loves using containers (he has an affinity for old concrete or stone orchid pots) in his designs.
+This is because they allow for constant experimentation.
+He puts small trees like Japanese maples and dwarf olives in them.
+When he has a party, "rather than cutting flowers, I'll bring them inside."
+As long as you're matching your plant choices with your growing conditions, you can achieve just about anything with containers.

 Design: Scott Shrader